 Step 1: Add Shapes that Capture the Process

-To create a flowchart, first launch Gliffy and scroll to the Flowchart section of the Shape Library.
-From here, drag a ‘terminator’ shape to the top of your canvas.
+To create a flowchart, first launch Gliffy and scroll to the flowchart section of the shape library.
+From here, drag a ‘terminator’ oval shape to the top of your canvas.
 For this flowcharting tutorial, we’ll diagram a typical morning routine.

 With this shape selected, simply type to label it.
-Try it by typing “Sleep”.
+We’ll call this one “Sleep.”

-Next, drag a rectangle onto your Canvas and label that shape “Alarm goes off”.
-Rectangles stand in for process steps that do not require a decision.
-For the full rundown on flowchart shapes and what they mean, read our guide.
+Next, drag a rectangle onto your canvas and label that shape “Alarm goes off”.
+Rectangles represent process steps that do not require a decision.
+For the full rundown on all these shapes and what they mean, read our guide to flowchart symbols.